WW II Musicians…and the Holocaust…”Just Live!”

 And her music, she says, was the only spot of beauty in that bleak atmosphere.
 Music provided a psychological cocoon.
 Without it, her spirits might have broken… “We were a precious commodity for the Germans,” she said.
 “We were more valuable alive than dead.”

 When the Germans began retreating, they took the musical troupe with them, back to Berlin.
-There, the Jewish Arshanskaya girls walked past Gestapo headquarters and even Adolf Hitler’s bunker after the Allied bombing began…When the war finally ended in 1945, they were taken to a displaced persons camp…” (in part from an article by Mona Basu CNN )
+There, the Jewish Arshanskaya girls walked past Gestapo headquarters and even Adolf Hitler’s bunker after the Allied bombing began…When the war finally ended in 1945, they were taken to a displaced persons camp…” ( Mona Basu CNN )